Charles Curnow "Last-Trip" Scherf

 Only one week elapsed before, he took another "trip."

-With Squadron-Leader Cleveland, a Canadian pilot, at the controls of another Mosquito, the pair set off for Peenemund, in the Baltic. and other targets north-east of Berlin.
-The. first aircraft destroyed was a Heinkel over the sea.
+With Squadron-Leader Cleveland, a Canadian pilot, at the controls of another Mosquito, the pair set off for Peenemunde, in the Baltic and other targets north-east of Berlin.
+The first aircraft destroyed was a Heinkel over the sea.
 A Focke-Wulf on patrol was next encountered.
-The German aircraft let fly a rocket at the Mosquito, but missed, and Scherf was quickly on the enemys tail.
+The German aircraft let fly a rocket at the Mosquito, but missed, and Scherf was quickly on the enemy’s tail.
 A squirt of the cannon fire and the Heinkel was no more.

 On the way home over North Germany; flying into the sun, Squadron-Leader Scherf encountered a flock of birds over the sands.
 Twenty seven half-cooked birds were collected off the aircraft on his arrival at base.